How hobbyist, homebrewers, and citizen scientists use the Pioreactor in their work

 Evolving novel microbes at home

-One of my personal goals was to develop a naturally high-alcohol beer.
-Yeast health declines as ethanol concentration increases, so there is a limit to how high of an ethanol concentration a beer can achieve.
+The Pioreactor can be be used to expand the limits of microbe phenotypes.
+For example, yeast health declines as ethanol concentration increases, so there is a limit to how high of an ethanol concentration a beer can achieve.
 One solution to this problem is to evolve a yeast to be more alcohol tolerant.
 Using a technique like directed evolution is a simple and fast way to achieve this.

 Tracking when a sample is in its growth phase

 A useful trick to get plasmids into yeast is to shock the yeast when they are stress-free and in their exponential phase, usually determined by a window of OD600 values.
-Even with a spectrophotometer (which are very expensive), it's possible that you could miss when this phase occurs.
-This is trivial to measure growth phases in a Pioreactor.
+Even with a spectrophotometer (which can be very expensive), it's possible that you could miss when this phase occurs.
+This is trivial to measure growth phases and set up alerting in a Pioreactor.

 Fermentation and homebrew